poastmil/junsunglee.com/_posts/2021-11-16-Get-Your-IRS-Transcripts-NOW.md

 #### Return (RT)

 This is your copy of any tax returns you filed.
-The IRS currently holds copies for the past three tax years, but this statute of limitations means that the oldest available return will be unavailable at the beginning of a new year (as of writing, 2017 RTs are available until Dec 31, 2021).
-If the IRS hits you for a return outside the three-year window - ironically enough, they'll still have information for said year that they're now withholding from you - and you don't have a copy of your return, you're not going to have a good time.
+The IRS currently holds copies for the past three tax years, but this rolling statute of limitations means that the oldest available return will be unavailable at the beginning of a new year (as of writing, 2017 RTs are available until Dec 31, 2021).
+If the IRS hits you for a return outside the three-year window and you don't have a copy of your return - ironically enough, they'll still have information for said year now withheld from you - you're not going to have a good time.
+It would be wise to setup a yearly reminder to check if you have their oldest available transcript.

 ## Warning

 Keep in mind that the IRS is an unelected bureaucratic entity, responding to every issue with disproportional federal force to scare others from breaking the law.
-Where the other arms of the government may fail, the IRS has steadily felled those with even platinum-grade defense teams (Al Capone, John Gotti, etc.).
+Where the other arms of the government may fail, the IRS has steadily felled those with even platinum-grade defense teams ([Al Capone](https://en.wikipedia.org/wiki/Al_Capone#Tax_evasion), [John Gotti](https://en.wikipedia.org/wiki/John_Gotti#1992_conviction), etc.).
+You do not want to be showing up on their radar.

+You can reach me with thoughts/questions at <jun@junsunglee.com>.

 ---